shanojpillai/AI-Engineering-Mastery/ui/README.md

 3. **Spending History**: View and analyze historical spending patterns by category.
 4. **Spending Forecast**: See predicted future spending based on historical patterns.
 5. **Transaction Details**: Browse through individual transactions.
+6. **CSV Upload**: Import transaction data from various CSV formats.
+7. **Chat Assistant**: Ask questions about your finances and get personalized insights.

+## Directories

+- **legacy/**: Contains older versions of the UI for reference
+- **sample_data/**: Contains sample CSV files for testing the data import feature

 ## Customization

 The UI is designed to be responsive and user-friendly.
-You can customize the appearance by modifying the CSS in the `app.py` file.
+You can customize the appearance by modifying the CSS in the `finance_app.py` file.

 ## Dependencies